ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 First the one-liners:

-- Add an `errorMessage` ref object.
-You will need to add `ref` to the import from `vue`.
-- Update the template to display the error message if there is one.
-Here is the markup: `<div v-if="errorMessage">{{ errorMessage }}</div>`.
-We already have an area where error messages should be displayed.
-This markup belong inside that area.
 - `import { useRouter } from 'vue-router';`
 - `import { useAuth } from '@/composables/auth';`
 - Add a click event binding to the button: `@click="signinClicked"`.